John Matthew Black Program Series

 Darren Miller, Operations Supervisor of the Les Voigt and Brule Hatcheries for the Wisconsin Department of Natural Resources, was our presenter.

 Sponsored by Apostle Islands Historic Preservation Conservancy, this presentation is part of Bayfield Heritage Association's John Matthew Black area history series.

 Do you enjoy BHA’s free programs, resources and museum?

-We have great plans for 2022 to continue our programs and expand our online offerings.
+We have great plans to continue our programs and expand our online offerings.
 To realize our dream, we need your support.
 Please consider making a donation to support our mission to continue bringing history to life.
-Take a moment to read about 2021 Fall Fundraising Appeal and to explore the wide variety of options available for giving.
+Take a moment to explore the wide variety of options available for giving.